 How long until I see results?

-How long does a bottle of Pure-Clenz last?
+How long will a bottle last?

 Please note that this information is offered for educational purposes only and is not intended to be a substitute for professional medical attention.
 When in doubt, please consult your health practitioner.